Do Human Evaluators Influence Search Rankings?

 Commercial queries – These contain terms that indicate commercial activity such as “deal,” “price,” “buy,” “store,” etc.

 Noncommercial queries – These don’t contain terms that indicate some kind of commercial intent.

 Queries might also be classified based upon topics such as travel, food, current events, etc.

-The patent also describes how it might statistically identify when the results of comparisons received from evaluators might be suspicious in some way, such as failures to objectively evaluate scoring functions.
+The human evaluators patent also describes how it might statistically identify when the results of comparisons received from evaluators might be suspicious in some way, such as failures to objectively evaluate scoring functions.
 For instance, if an evaluator often or only selects results shown on one side when comparing two different sets of results, there’s likely something funny going on.

-If you’re interested in how human evaluators might been involved in helping to improve the quality of search results at Google, this patent appears to contain some hints at how that may be done.
+If you’re interested in how human evaluators might be involved in helping to improve the quality of search results at Google, this patent appears to contain some hints at how that may be done.